redhat-cbr/superheroes-cicd/doc/SummerCamp2-0Notes.md

 ***TODO***

 1. Need to work out how to and what to set the value for the rox endpoint secret in tekton
-1. Need to work out how to generate the API token and set the rox api token secret
+3. Need to work out how to generate the API token and set the rox api token secret
-1. need to work out why the credentials do not work when run in the pipeline
+4. need to work out why the credentials do not work when run in the pipeline

+***COMPLETED***
+See above 2 tasks

 ### Separate namespaces issues